Bhushankoli22/Todo_list_app_using_ReactJS/README.md

   <li> Add Todo by pressing Enter key</li>
   <li> Delete Todo</li>
  </ol>
-Added a login page for this
+Added a login page with validations for email and password.
+Also, added authentication and tokenisation process to this todo app.